myunglyu/Optical-Store-Customer-Management/README.md

 # Woori Optical Customer Management

 This is a production-ready, secure customer management system for optical stores, built with ASP.NET Core MVC, Entity Framework Core (SQLite), and Identity.
-It includes a WinForms + WebView2 desktop host and PWA support.
+It includes a WinForms + WebView2 desktop host, Electron for cross-platform support, and PWA support.

 ## Download Pre-Built Application
 [https://github.com/myunglyu/CustomerManagement/releases]